 Ncumisa Mzaza - Education Officer

 Driven by her love and respect the environment, SST's Education Officer, Ncumisa Mzaza, is able to relate and teach information to primary, high school pupils and adults alike.

 She is actively involved and plays a leadership role in local community initiatives which aims to develop the skills of the youth while instilling hope for a bright future and curbing crime and drug abuse despite the difficult home circumstances many youth face.

 Ncumisa is also spearheading SST's environmental theatre group which aims to educate the public through plays, music, dance and poetry.
 By encouraging children off the streets and keeping them busy and educating them about the wonders of our oceans, Ncumisa is actively implementing SST's vision to develop caring communities, giving the youth a sense of belonging alongside nurturing love and respect for the ocean.

 Mike joined the SST team in October this year.
 He has since taken an active role managing the organisation's finances and marketing strategies.
-Mike works closely with the CEO to report on SST's progress as well as to co-ordinate weekly planning meetings with all staff taking part.
-He has also helped to organize events and workshops hosted by SST.
+He works closely with the CEO to move SST forward.